mickeledwards/website/_portfolio/antitrafficking.md

     location: top-left
     text: Youth is referred to recieve treatment from culturally appropriate advocates.
 ---
-## Project Information
+## Images from Chico, California
-{% include gallery.html img='/assets/img/you/you1.jpg' alt = 'market research' %}
+{% include gallery.html img='/assets/img/you/you1.jpg' alt = 'homeless images' %}

 ## Researching the Problem
-{% include gallery.html img='/assets/img/you/you2.jpg' alt = 'market research' %}
+{% include gallery.html img='/assets/img/you/you2.jpg' alt = 'research' %}

 ## Artifacts for YOU
 {% include gallery.html img='/assets/img/you/you4.jpg' alt = 'final' %}